takuya/php-sysv-ipc-info/README.md

 ```
 ## Special 0x00000000 key

-After ipcs removed, but still attached. sysvipc will remain as key=0(0x000000).
+After ipcs removed, but still attached by someone.
+It will be remains . `sysvipc` will show remains as key=0(0x000000).

 ## Examples (bin)
 ```bash